Skip to content

 Health Insurance

-Dr. Lee is in-network with and accepts Aetna, Anthem Blue Cross/Blue Shield, Care First, Federal BCBS, Cigna , United Health Care, and most Medicare Advantage plans.
-Medicare and Medicare Supplemental don”t cover Licensed Acupuncturists.
+I’m in-network with and accept Aetna, Anthem Blue Cross/Blue Shield, Care First, Federal BCBS, Cigna, United Health Care, and most Medicare Advantage plans.
+Medicare and Medicare Supplemental don’t cover Licensed Acupuncturists.
 Does having insurance coverage affect your decision to get acupuncture?
-If so, please don’t make an appointment until you call your company and ask the following: (1) Does the policy have an acupuncture benefit?
+If so, please don’t make an appointment until you call your company and ask: (1) Does the policy have an acupuncture benefit?
 If yes, is there a deductible?
 (2) Has the deductible been met?
 If not, how much remains to be paid?
-Is there a yearly maximum on acupuncture coverage?

 Getting your insurance company to pay for acupuncture is complicated.
 Click this link to learn “How to Pay for Acupuncture.”